All users with valid access credentials are permitted to submit data directly to GISAID's EpiFlu™ database

 For additional help click the help button at the bottom of the page.

-To use the Batch Upload function you must first have completed a successful single upload.
+Please note: to use the Batch Upload function you must first have completed a successful single upload.

 Under the Batch Upload Tab review the end-user license agreement and click “I Agree” to then download a macro-enabled Excel file.